LucasFiorini/MinHeap/README.md

 - C++ Compiler

 ## How to use
-- Mount Heap directorie using cd
+- Mount MinHeap directory using cd
 - Type make command
 - type ./build/main